PulkitXChadha/aep-offer-decisioning-previewer/README.md

 ## Releases

+### v0.0.6

+- Added event count to the Experience Events tab title.

 ### v0.0.5

 - Added validation to Get Offer button be disabled if any of the inputs are not populated.